LucidumInc/terraform-aws-lucidum-monitor-role/README.md

 2. Replace `main` in `ref=main` with the latest version from the [releases page](https://github.com/LucidumInc/terraform-aws-lucidum-monitor-role/releases)
 3. Set the `assume_role` to `false`
 4. Replace the `TARGET_AWS_ACCOUNT_ID` with your AWS account ID.
 5. Replace the `role_sts_externalid` with your external ID. **IMPORTANT** If you have multiple AWS accounts, the same external ID has to be used for all accounts.
 It is recommanded to generate a random unique string for the external ID.
-By default, it is `lucidum-access`
 6. Login to your AWS account in terminal.
 Ex. `aws login` or `aws sso login`
 7. Run `terraform init` to download/update the module
 8. Run `terraform apply` and **IMPORTANT** review the plan output before typing `yes`